BabadiLab/NLGC/README.md

 # Installation

-After successfully installing eelbrain, one can install NLGC using 'pip' (or any other convinient methods).
+After successfully installing eelbrain, one can install NLGC package using 'pip' (or any other convinient methods).
 ```
 pip install NLGC
 ```